Skip to site content

 • Provider staff receiving up-to-date authorization status information directly in the EHR workflow, eliminating calls to the health plan or visits to the portal.

 Efficient Coverage Discovery.
-Identifying insurance coverage—particularly when not immediately apparent, or with ancillary services where patients don’t see registration, like labs, ERs, or imaging—is a critical pre-service task.
-Tools that efficiently search for active coverage across multiple payer sources and automatically update EHR systems with relevant payer and plan codes can greatly enhance workflow efficiency and patient record accuracy.
+Identifying insurance coverage—particularly when not immediately apparent—is a critical pre-service task.
+For instance, tools that search for coverage across multiple payer sources and automatically update EHR systems with relevant payer and plan codes can greatly enhance workflow efficiency and patient record accuracy.

 • Reduce bad debt and lost revenue.
-Provider organizations are more likely to collect their full payment and less likely to have to write off bad debt charges when patients have active insurance coverage.
+Provider organizations are more likely to collect their full payment when patients have active insurance coverage.

 • Streamline registration and pre-service activities.
-As with many aspects of the revenue cycle, tools that allow provider staff to stay within established EHR workflows are imperative.
+Tools that allow provider staff to stay within established EHR workflows are imperative.

 • Improve patient data accuracy.
-Digital tools that identify coverage for a patient automatically post back to the EHR with the related payer and plan codes, triggering customized workflows to keep the patient record up to date.
+Digital tools that identify coverage automatically post back to the EHR with the related payer and plan codes, triggering customized workflows to keep the patient record up to date.

 Advancing Patient Financial Clearance.
 Sophisticated tools for patient financial clearance remove the guesswork from patient estimations and coverage screening.
 Integrated demographic, coverage, and patient responsibility information, combined with government mandate compliance and price transparency tools, are essential for tailoring workflows to specific organizational needs.